Data Sinks#

 sink = ZarrData("/path/to/trajectory.zarr")

-ZarrData is the recommended choice for production workflows where results need to survive the process, be shared across machines, or feed back into training.
+ZarrData is the recommended choice for production workflows where results need to survive the process, be shared across machines, or feed back into analysis.

 Putting it together#